 The hMod Plugins

 On the 28th of September 2010, sk89q started work on the WorldEdit project.
-The goal of WorldEdit was to allow the player to quickly set a large number of blocks, to speed up the building process.
+The goal of WorldEdit was to allow the player to quickly set large numbers of blocks to speed up the building process.
 While initially very different from what it is now, the project soon took shape and started to resemble what it is today.

-The Towny project started by Shadeness on the 25th of October 2010.
+Shadeness started the Towny project on the 25th of October 2010.
 This plugin allowed the creation of towns, with a full resident and war system.
 Towny also integrated world protection, preventing players from destroying a town they did not belong to.
+This plugin fundamentally introduced a new style of server gameplay that’s still seen to this day.

-Also on the 24th of November 2010, Alec Gorge created a plugin called JSONAPI.
+On the 24th of November 2010, Alec Gorge created a plugin called JSONAPI.
 JSONAPI was the first plugin to provide a way for external services to control a server fully.
 With JSONAPI, websites or other applications could change just about anything, from giving a player armour to setting trees on fire.
-One notable application that made use of JSONAPI was the Adminium mobile app, which allowed full management of a Minecraft server from a mobile phone.
+One notable application that made use of JSONAPI was the Adminium mobile app, named after an early term for the bedrock block, which allowed full management of a Minecraft server from a mobile phone.

 On the 2nd of December 2010, Hidendra started work on the LWC plugin.
 LWC provided lightweight protection for chests, allowing players to protect each of their chests individually.
 At this stage, LWC provided the most granular form of block protection for players by providing private chests.